uis-no/uis-thesis/README.md

 ## Known Issues

 - The translation package seems to override nynorsk or norsk, whichever is defined last

+- Logos are missing from the repository; I hope to add the logos soon

+- Default photos are missing from the repository; I hope to add relevant photos soon

 ## Thanks and Contributions